syncfusion-content/javascript-docs/js/RichTextEditor/Concepts-and-Features/Footer.md

-{% include image.html url="/js/RichTextEditor/Concepts-and-Features/Footer_images/Footer_img1.png" Caption="List of features available in RTE Footer"%}
+{% include image.html url="/js/RichTextEditor/Concepts-and-Features/Footer_images/Footer_img1.png" Caption="Figure 25: List of features available in RTE Footer"%}

 ### Get HTML

 **RTE** control provides support to view the source code of the editing area’s content as **XHTML** markup language.
 Text area is considered as **div** and the contents of the editing area are considered as the child of this **div**.
 All the styles, formatting, tables, image sources are maintained in that **HTML**.
 To get equivalent **XHTML** source code of editing area, use tool item in **RTE Footer**.
 Click this option to get the popup window that contains **XHTML** code.
 This also enables you to edit the **HTML** code and update the changes to the editing area content.

-{% include image.html url="/js/RichTextEditor/Concepts-and-Features/Footer_images/Footer_img2.png" Caption="Screenshot of popup window with HTML code"%}
+{% include image.html url="/js/RichTextEditor/Concepts-and-Features/Footer_images/Footer_img2.png" Caption=""%}

+_Figure_ _26__: Screenshot of popup window with HTML code_

 ### HTML Tag Information